Kamran73/assessment/README.md

 A new Flutter project for sastaticket.pk assessment test.

 ## Project architecture

-lib/ – Main Flutter code:
+lib/ -

-  blocs/ – BLoC classes: one for Auth (AuthBloc), one for Tasks (TaskBloc), and one for Quotes (QuoteBloc), each with its events, states, and data providers. models/ – Data classes (using Freezed): Task and Quote models with JSON serialization. screens/ – UI screens: Login, Register, and Home.
-Home screen is subdivided into widgets (_TasksBody, _TaskBottomSheet, _RandomQuote). routes/ – App route definitions (Routes.login, Routes.register, Routes.home) and route builder (appRoutes).
-The home route wraps the HomeScreen in two BlocProviders (Tasks and Quote). widgets/ – Reusable widgets: a custom password field and a full-screen loading overlay. firebase_options.dart – Generated Firebase configuration for Android, iOS, and Web (via FlutterFire CLI).
+  blocs/ – BLoC classes: one for Auth (AuthBloc), one for Tasks (TaskBloc), and one for Quotes (QuoteBloc), each with its events, states, and data providers.

-  State Management: We use the flutter_bloc package.
-For example, the AuthBloc handles _Register, _Login, and _Logout events and exposes corresponding loading/success/error states to the UI raw.githubusercontent.com
-.
-The TaskBloc handles adding, fetching, updating, and deleting tasks .Forms and Validation: All forms are built with flutter_form_builder.
-Validators from form_builder_validators ensure fields meet requirements (e.g. Validators.required, Validators.email, Validators.minLength(3)).
+  models/ – Data classes (using Freezed)

+  screens/ – UI screens: Login, Register, and Home.

+  routes/ – For routes.

+## Firebase setup:

+  Firebase is set up using Firebase_Cli, which made it very easy and quick

+  Test Credential:   email:  kamran@gmail.com  password: 123456

+## Areas where faced challenges

+  I read about bloc implementation with freezed for this project because before this, I was using Cubits with Equatable.

+## Functionalities/-

+  1. Add, Edit, done/isDone, Delete(onLongPress)
+  2. Show random quote